kean/Nuke/README.md

 - Small (under 1300 lines), [fast](https://github.com/kean/Image-Frameworks-Benchmark) and reliable
 - Resumable downloads, request deduplication, rate limiting and more

 > [Nuke 7](https://github.com/kean/Nuke/tree/nuke7) is in active development, first beta is already available.
-It's an early version, the documentation hasn't been updated fully and there are still some upcoming changes.
+It's an early version, the documentation hasn't been fully updated yet and there are still some upcoming changes.
 If you'd like to contribute or have some suggestions or feature requests please open an issue, a pull request or contact me on [Twitter](https://twitter.com/a_grebenyuk).

 # <a name="h_getting_started"></a>Quick Start